alondmnt/joplin-plugin-suitcase/README.md

 Only the following options are enabled by **default**: lower case, UPPER CASE, Title Case & Sentence case.

-### 🔤 Sort Lines in a Case-Insensitive, Block-Aware Manner
+### 🔤 Sort Lines in a Case-Insensitive, Nesting-Aware Manner

 You can sort lines of selected text in a case-insensitive manner through the right-click option, from the Edit menu, or by calling the command (`Cmd/Ctrl + Alt + Shift + A`).